timhagn/giffit/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Usage question or discussion about gatsby-giffit.
+about: Usage question or discussion about giffit.
 ---

 <!--
   To make it easier for me to help you, please include as much useful information as possible.
-  Before opening a new issue, please search existing issues https://github.com/timhagn/gatsby-giffit/issues -->
+  Before opening a new issue, please search existing issues https://github.com/timhagn/giffit/issues -->

 ## Summary